dlemire60/openc2-oif-orchestrator/docs/WALKTHROUGH.md

 an actuator is:

-1. Select `Actuators` from the Orchestrator menu; this brings the list of registered actuators.
+1. Select `Actuators` from the Orchestrator menu; this brings up the list of registered actuators.
 1. Click the `REGISTER` button at the right; this opens the dialog to register a new actuator.